pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 The tunable frequency range covers from 0 Hz to 61.44 MHz.

-This SDR transceiver consists of four digital down-converters (DDC) and one digital up-converter (DUC).
-The first two digital down-converters are connected to two ADC channels.
+This SDR transceiver consists of five digital down-converters (DDC) and one digital up-converter (DUC).
+The first three digital down-converters are connected to the ADC channels.
 Two additional digital down-converters are required for the amplifier linearization system.
-One of them is connected to the second ADC channel and the other one is connected to the output of the digital up-converter.
+One of them is connected to one of the ADC channels and the other is connected to the output of the digital up-converter.

 The basic blocks of the digital down-converters are shown on the following diagram: